Asana10-clo/busres/README.md

 ```

 ## Issues
-[ ] Frontend styling needs improvement
+- [ ] Frontend styling needs improvement
-- especialling the text color inside of the dropdown menu
+- Especially the text color inside of the dropdown menu
-[ ] No use for passengers input at the moment
+- [ ] No use for passengers input at the moment
-[ ] Station location has not been implemented
+- [ ] Station locator has not been implemented